 “Exactly.”
 She turns back to Leaf.
 “Did my contact do something that matched one of those ninja records?”

-Laura blinks, the hope deflating like a punctured balloon.
-But Leaf is still smiling.
-“Then what… You think it is a new one?”
+Laura blinks, hope deflating for a moment.
+“Then you think it is a new one?”

 “I’m not sure, but… I decided to narrow the search down to Fuchsia City, just based on the records of where the data first started coming from.”
 Leaf shows Laura the time and location stamps on the initial files, and she nods.
 “Could be unimportant, of course, but it seemed worth focusing on for a while at least.
 So once I had this thought, I started looking through forums and blogs and news aggregators that mention the city, just generally looking for anything that might stand out, you know, but also using the word ‘ninja’ in the search… and look!”